Industry Analysis & Industry Trends

 Industry Report - Starting a New Business Chapter

 Barriers to entry into the Camera Stores industry are fairly low.
 As a result, the industry is characterized by a high number of small operators.
-Heightened competition from e-commerce and consumer electronics stores, however, has deterred potential entrants in the five years to 2014.
+Heightened competition from e-commerce and consumer electronics stores, however, has deterred potential entrants in recent years.
 The industry has a low level of regulation and the investment requirements for a new camera store are moderate.

 Traditional photofinishing equipment can be a significant investment, costing between $50,000 and $250,000 for a small retail operation; however the cost of digital printing systems is lower, at about $10,000 depending on the equipment.
 These costs can be lower if buying second-hand equipment.
 Some new establishments also invest in a web site, which can cost about $2,500... purchase to read more